repengine/pulse/docs/sprint0_module_analysis/adapters_simulation_adapter_py.md

 # Analysis of adapters/simulation_adapter.py

 ## Module Intent/Purpose
-This module serves as an adapter layer between the core simulation logic (found in `simulation_engine.simulator_core`) and other parts of the system that need to interact with the simulation.
+This module serves as an adapter layer between the core simulation logic (found in `engine.simulator_core`) and other parts of the system that need to interact with the simulation.
 It implements the `SimulationInterface`, ensuring a standardized way to call simulation functionalities.
 This promotes loose coupling and makes it easier to swap out or modify the simulation engine implementation without affecting client code.

 ## Operational Status/Completeness
 The module appears to be a complete and straightforward implementation of the Adapter pattern.
 All methods defined in the `SimulationInterface` (presumably) are implemented here by delegating calls to the corresponding functions in `simulator_core`.
 There are no obvious placeholders or TODOs.